burakkaygusuz/asp-net-core-api-tests/README.md

-# ASP NET CORE API Tests
+# ASP.NET Core API Tests

-This project demonstrates how to test the .NET Core Web API Applications by writing a functional test without using REST Client applications like Postman etc.
+This project demonstrates how to test the ASP.NET Core Web API Applications by writing a functional test without using REST Client applications like Postman etc.

 ## Requirements